quanyang/percy-docs/docs/learn/env-vars.md

 For authentication, Percy requires the following environment variables to be set:

 * `PERCY_TOKEN`: The Percy repo write-only API token.
-This is different for each Percy repository.
+This is unique for each Percy repository.
 * `PERCY_PROJECT`: The full repository slug, for example `my-org/repo-name`.

 <div class="Alert Alert--warning">